 All of the forms of waltz dance styles use some rise and fall starting with a flexed knee and gradually reaching the highest rise in the dance on count 3 and 6.
 The feet do not leave the floor and the movement glides around the dance floor in a counterclockwise direction using right and left box turns and other movements like progressive steps, series of non-turning half boxes and a few movements for flourish.
 The knees bend at the same time so there is no hip movement but rather a swing through the movement using heel leads on the first beat of three moving forward.
 Partners use a slight offset position with the follow slightly to the lead’s right side with the head and spine held leftward without dipping the shoulders.

 For the Viennese waltz dance style, the tempo is near 200 beats per minute (BPM’s) then the best waltz dance style is a Viennese waltz, which is much faster than the other forms of waltz.
 While the preferred music is an authentic Strauss waltz, other composers and types of music may exhibit the three count fast tempo that works well for Viennese waltz.
 There is less rise and fall, as well as, less sway in the Viennese style of waltz since it moves so rapidly.
-Click here for some recommended Viennese Waltz music.
 Here is a Viennese waltz team video from 1999 at the Dancetime Center’s showcase.
-This waltz dance style is a blend of classic American ballroom style and some folk waltz dance style elements.
+This waltz dance style is a blend of classic American ballroom style Viennese waltz and some folk waltz dance style elements.

 Country Western Waltz